hmscsg/NameThisMacwithSwiftDialog/README.md

 - Integrated with SetupYourMac (Parameter 5), by a field tech or Asset Team member (Allows modifying the suggested name, continues to SYM when finished)

 ## User ID's
+- Line 349: This line accepts a user ID in any format, without any sort of validation.
+If you need User ID validation replace Line 349 with Line 357.
-- Line 382: The regex used in the dialog will validate against a user ID containing 2-4 letters followed by 1-4 numbers.
+- Line 357: Contains regex to validate against a user ID containing 2-4 letters followed by 1-4 numbers.
 Modify as needed.
+- User ID information is passed to Jamf during a Jamf recon at the end of the script.

 ## Asset tags
+- Lines 382: This line accepts a an Asset tag value in any format, without any sort of validation.
+If you need Asset tag validation replace Line 382 with Line 390.
-- Lines 382 and 390; There is regex in Line 390 intended to validate that the Asset # looks like it should, which in our case is 3 letters followed by 5 numbers.
-Replace Line 382 with Line 390, modified as needed.
+- Line 390: Contains regex to validate against an Asset tag containing 3 letters followed by 5 numbers.
+Modify as needed.
+- Asset tag information is passed to Jamf during a Jamf recon at the end of the script.

 ## Using with SetupYourMac
 Using SYM-Helper, I disabled all of the Setup Your Mac user input fields, as they were no longer needed.
 The Setup Your Mac Welcome dialog is only used to convey support information to the user.
-In the SetupYourMac script I added 2 lines 2863/2864 (plus supporting comments) to call NTM from within SYM.
+In the SetupYourMac script reference version I added 2 lines, 2863/2864 (plus supporting comments), to call NTM from within SYM.

 `eval "${jamfBinary} policy -event MPT-NameThisMac ${suppressRecon}"`